 Micro Concrete Roofing Tiles

-Micro Concrete Roofing (MCR) tiles are made of a mixture of cement, sand and water as an affordable, waterproof, lightweight alternative to traditional roofing materials.
+Micro Concrete Roofing (MCR) tiles are made of a mixture of cement, sand, and water as an alternative roofing material.

-Micro Concrete Roofing (MCR) tiles are made of concrete (mixture of cement, sand and cement) as an affordable alternative to traditional roofing materials such as thatch, iron sheeting or asbestos.
-It offers waterproofing and is more aesthetically pleasing.
-With a proper under structure, it can be used in a variety of applications.
+Micro Concrete Roofing (MCR) tiles are made of concrete (mixture of cement, sand and cement) as an alternative to traditional roofing materials such as thatch, iron sheeting, or asbestos.

 Any person looking for a roofing alternative.
 NGOs or any individual could start a production facility.